CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ##### Token enabling/disabling

 Any token can be disabled and enabled at any time by that admin.
-Any operation with the disabled token is prohibited by the contract.
+Any new workflow with the disabled token is prohibited by the contract, the pending operations should be completed.

 #### Operation queues